yangzhangs/yangzhangs.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
+* 2025-09: I was awarded the ACM Changsha Rising Star (rank the 1st place).

 * 2025-08: Congratulations!
 Yiwen's doctoral dissertation has been selected for the CCF Technical Committee of System Software's Award for Outstanding Doctoral Dissertation.